Top 30 Pahang Attractions (2023)

 (source: wikipedia.org)

 Pahang is the largest state in Peninsular Malaysia and is blessed with its own lush forests, beautiful beaches and majestic mountains.
 With rainforest occupying two-thirds of the state, there is so much to explore here.
-Here are the top 30 Pahang attractions that you should visit today.
+Here are some of the top attractions in Pahang that you should visit today.

 Bilut Extreme Park